-Because temperature data are received from many sources, sometimes the same data set is received at NODC/WDC more than once but with slightly different time and/or position and/or data values, and hence are not easily identified as duplicate stations.
-Therefore, to eliminate the repetitive data values our databases were checked for the presence of exact and "near" exact replicates using eight different criteria. checks involve identifying stations with exact position/date/time and data values; the checks involve offsets position/date/time.
+Because temperature data are received from many sources, sometimes the same data set is received at NCEI/WDS more than once but with slightly different time and/or position and/or data values, and hence are not easily identified as duplicate stations.
+Therefore, to eliminate the repetitive data values our databases were checked for the presence of exact and "near" exact replicates using eight different criteria.
+The first checks involve identifying stations with exact position/date/time and data values; the next checks involve offsets in position/date/time.
 Profiles identified as duplicates in the checks with a large offset were individually verified to ensure they were indeed duplicate profiles.